clarinets/clarinets.github.io/pages/seniors.md

 **Dorm:** Pasquerilla East

-**Hobbies/Interests:** making omelets at NDH, filling out google surveys, thinking about the value of personal liberty, wearing Hawaiian shirts, going to concerts with my dad, Russian culture, bird watching, identifying plants, going to the gun range, watching movies with such actors as: Christopher Walken, Robert DeNiro, Al Pacino, Bruce Willis, Harrison Ford, Steve Buscemi etc etc
+**Hobbies/Interests:** making omelets at NDH, filling out google surveys, thinking about the value of personal liberty, wearing Hawaiian shirts, going to concerts with my dad, bird watching, identifying plants, watching Christopher Walken movies.

 **Favorite Quote:** "It matters not how strait the gate, how charged with punishments the scroll, I am the master of my fate, I am the captain of my soul."